IBM-Cloud/gp-ruby-client/README.md

 Inside your application controller, you would place initializer code to use the SDK.

+## Initialization Options

-Basic initialization code (of a CF app, depending on the binded GP service instance credentials) would look like this:
+### 1. Basic initialization of a CF app using the binded GP service instance credentials
+Code would look like this:

 ```Ruby
 before_filter :startUp